ajthinking/anything/README.md

 }
 ```

-If referenced statically like above we will also create a facade:
+If referenced statically like above we will also create a register a facade:

 ```php
 class SomeFacade {